Best Film Speeches

 Top Pick

-Play clip (excerpt): Patton
+Play clips (excerpt): Patton Patton

 Gen. George S. Patton (George C. Scott) gave a six-minute opening address to the troops of the US 3rd Army before a giant American flag on a bare stage.
 His barking address (composed of actual speech content delivered by Patton) was given to off-screen troops unseen in the audience:

 ...Now I want you to remember that no bastard ever won a war by dying for his country.
 He won it by making the other poor dumb bastard die for his country.
 Men, all this stuff you've heard about America not wanting to fight - wanting to stay out of the war, is a lot of horse dung.
 Americans traditionally love to fight.
 All real Americans love the sting of battle.
-When you were kids, you all admired the champion marble shooter, the fastest runner, big league ball players, the toughest boxers.
+When you were kids, you all admired the champion marble shooter, the fastest runner, the big league ball players, the toughest boxers.
 Americans love a winner and will not tolerate a loser.
 Americans play to win all the time.
 I wouldn't give a hoot in hell for a man who lost and laughed.
 That's why Americans have never lost and will never lose a war, because the very thought of losing is hateful to Americans.

 Now, an army is a team - it lives, eats, sleeps, fights as a team.
 This individuality stuff is a bunch of crap.
 The bilious bastards who wrote that stuff about individuality for the Saturday Evening Post don't know anything more about real battle than they do about fornicating.
 Now, we have the finest food and equipment, the best spirit, and the best men in the world.
 You know, by God, I actually pity those poor bastards we're goin' up against.
 By God, I do.
 We're not just gonna shoot the bastard, we're going to cut out their living guts and use them to grease the treads of our tanks.
 We're going to murder those lousy Hun bastards by the bushel.